gokr/sprylang.se/docs/manual.md

 ### Methods

 Methods are just like Funcs but they always take at least one argument, from the left.
 This mandatory "receiver" is accessible using the primitive func `self`, so no need to use an arg word to pull it in.
+This means Methods "feel" like OO messages, but they are still not polymorphic based on the receiver, again you should use [Polymethods](#Polymethod) for that.

 ```python
 # Call method foo on an int